How often do you add items to your shopping cart and then abandon or postpone purchases on an e-commerce app? Quite often, right?

 Deep linking refers to the use of a specific URL that directs users to a particular page on a website, mobile site, or a precise location within the app.

 Think of deep links as intelligent shortcuts to contextual destinations you want your users to reach in a timely manner.

 Deep links are quite common in websites, being just the extension of the URL.
-For instance, http://example.com will take the user to the home page of the website, while http://example.com/path/page will take him to a particular page within the website.
-The navigational experience in this case is quite fluid and seamless.
+For instance, http://example.com will take the user to the home page of the website, while http://example.com/path/page will take users to a particular page within the website.

 In the highly competitive world of mobile apps, you need fast and efficient ways to lead your users from your personalized push notifications to specific pages within your app, making it easier for them to: